RigoMiranda/Next-js-preview-server/README.md

 # Next.js Preview Server ![Deploy Next.js Preview Server](https://github.com/RigoMiranda/Next-js-preview-server/workflows/Deploy%20Next.js%20Preview%20Server/badge.svg?branch=main)
 This project provides the AWS infrastructure to deploy a Next.js project and expose a server running Next.js Preview Mode.

+*Note: This project `only` deploy the Next.js project, I will support WordPress in the infrastructure in the future.*
 ## Infrastructure:
 AWS CDK is been used to creates the infrastructure.
 Some of the resources created by the project are:
 * IAM Roles & Policies